ziyuli/XWorld/xrobot/README.md

 For Python users:
 - Look at `API.md` for the usage of creating an environment and controlling the robot
-- Look at `python_example/` for defining tasks
+- Look at `python_example/` for all examples

 # Code Overview

-The code in the `xrobot/directory` is organized as follows:
+The code in the `xrobot/` is organized as follows:

 - data/ contains all necessary models and textures for running basic tests and tutorials
 - vendor/ contains code for loading json and images